There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 Based on the the results of the MGHQ experiment, I felt confident enough to decarb my trim at 240• F for one hour and my keif for 30 minutes at 240° F. Since I started doing so, my edibles and topicals have seen a dramatic increase in efficacy.

-**UPDATE: Since I started using the Nova Decarboxylator, I’ve seen an even greater increase in potency.
-I’d highly recommend it.
+UPDATE: Since I started using the Nova Decarboxylator, I’ve seen an even greater increase in potency and I’ve decreased my dosage by at least a third since making the switch.
+I’d highly recommend checking it out.
+You can read more in my review here.

 Decarboxylation and the Magical Butter Machine